 - Exam Fees : On verification, if an External Candidate is found to have paid the Fees reserved for Internal Candidates, they will be expected to pay the difference in the fees immediately.
-Failure to do so will result in the candidate being declared as non-admissible and their examination fees will NOT be refunded/transfered.
+Failure to do so will result in the candidate being declared as non-admissible and their examination fees will NOT be refunded/transferred under ANY circumstances.

-- Refunds : Kindly note that the DELF/DALF Examination Fees once paid will NOT be refunded or transfered under ANY circumstances.
+- Refunds : Kindly note that the DELF/DALF Examination Fees once paid will NOT be refunded or transferred under ANY circumstances.

 - Examination Schedule : Please note that candidates are NOT allowed to choose/change the time slot for the written/oral exam.
-The allocated time slot(s) for the written/oral examination schedule have to be scrupulously respected under all circumstances.
+The allocated time slot(s) for the written/oral examination have to be scrupulously respected under ALL circumstances.
 Candidates will NOT be allowed to appear for the examination at any slot apart from their allocated time.
-Failure to do so – including arriving late for the written/oral exam – will result in the candidate being declared non-admissible and their examination fees will NOT be refunded/transfered.
+Failure to do so – including arriving late for the written/oral exam – will result in the candidate being declared non-admissible and their examination fees will NOT be refunded/transferred under ANY circumstances.

 - Documents Needed : On the day of the exam, candidates are expected to carry ALL of the following items :